-- Charges over the allowable fee for services of out-of-network providers; or - Incurred charges that exceed amounts allowed under this plan.
+- Charges over the allowable fee for services of out-of-network providers; - Charges over the usual, customary, and reasonable fee for dental services; or - Incurred charges that exceed amounts allowed under this plan.

 Charges that do not count toward the out-of-pocket limit or that are not covered by this plan will continue to be your responsibility even after the out-of-pocket limit is reached.